Rooders/MarkdownComp/ARR-June-Response.md

 ## Response for Reviewer 1
-We sincerely appreciate your comments in the April and June review circles.
-These comments are invaluable for further perfecting this work.
-If our responses and revisions in the two review rounds effectively address the concerns you raised, we kindly ask you to consider reassigning the overall and soundness scores.
+We sincerely appreciate your kind comments and recognition of our work.
+We will further refine this work by incorporating suggestions from other reviewers.

 ## Response for Reviewer 2